ngxs/store/publication/2023-03-20_announcing_ngxs_3_8/article.md

 ### Create Property Selectors

 It is a common need to have to create a selectors for each property of the state model.
 This can be annoying and repetitive.
-The createPropertySelectors function simplifies this process by generating a selector for each property of the state model. cThe selector returns the value of the corresponding property.
-Let's compare the code before and after using the createPropertySelectors function for the TodoState.
+The `createPropertySelectors` function simplifies this process by generating a selector for each property of the state model.
+These selectors return the value of the corresponding property.
+Let's compare the code before and after using the `createPropertySelectors` function for the `TodoState`.

 - Before: